 The Summer Palace was an imperial garden and a summer retreat in the Qing dynasty.
 It’s a vast complex of palaces, lakes and parks in the north-western part of the modern day Beijing.
-The two most recognisable features of this beautiful place are the Longevity Hill and the Kunming Lake.
+Two most recognisable features of this beautiful place are the Longevity Hill and the Kunming Lake.
 The palace covers 2.9km², of which three quarters is water.

 The Longevity Hill is approximately 60m high and it contains many buildings built in sequence.
 The front part of the hill contains halls and pavilions.
 The back part is a big park, although there are some buildings there too.

 The Kunming Lake is an entirely man-made lake.

 The history of the Summer Palace consists of three distinctive parts:

 The origins of the palace date back to the Jin dynasty.
 In 1153, the Jin capital moved from the Huining prefecture to the ancient city of Yanjing, a present day Beijing.
 Construction of the palace started in the north-western part of the city.